yousefkotp/TRIDENT/README.md

 - **Madeleine**: [MahmoodLab/madeleine](https://huggingface.co/MahmoodLab/madeleine) (`--slide_encoder madeleine`).
 Based on `conch_v1` with `256x256` @10x.

 > [!NOTE]
-> If you have a patient containing multiple slides, you have two ways for constructing whole-patient embeddings: processing each slide independently and taking the average of the slide features (late fusion) or pooling all patches together and processing that as a single "pseudo-slide" (early fusion).
-You can use Trident-generated slide embeddings in your own late fusion pipeline, or use Trident-generated patch embeddings in your own early fusion pipeline.
+> If your task includes multiple slides per patient, you can generate patient-level embeddings by: (1) processing each slide independently and taking their average slide embedding (late fusion) or (2) pooling all patches together and processing that as a single "pseudo-slide" (early fusion).
 For an implementation of both fusion strategies, please check out our sister repository [Patho-Bench](https://github.com/mahmoodlab/Patho-Bench).

-Please see our [tutorials](https://github.com/mahmoodlab/trident/tree/main/tutorials) for more cool things you can do with Trident and a more [detailed readme](https://github.com/mahmoodlab/trident/blob/main/DETAILS.md) for additional features.
+Please see our [tutorials](https://github.com/mahmoodlab/trident/tree/main/tutorials) for more support as well as a [detailed readme](https://github.com/mahmoodlab/trident/blob/main/DETAILS.md) for additional features.

 ### 🙋 FAQ
 - **Q**: How do I extract patch embeddings from legacy patch coordinates extracted with [CLAM](https://github.com/mahmoodlab/CLAM)?